luqimin2005/SEBC/security/labs/sentry-test.md

+Login as luqimin2005:
-The statement should return an empty set because no authorizations are in place:
+(The statement should return an empty set because no authorizations are in place)
 ```
 [luqimin2005@ip-172-31-35-195 ~]$ beeline
 Beeline version 1.1.0-cdh5.9.2 by Apache Hive